valoeaera/School/HTB/HTB-Dab.md

 ![hash](../HTB-pics/dab/31-hash.png)

-Now, I can crack this hash with `hashcat`, since it's MD5, it cracks in like 2 minutes.
+Now, I can crack this hash with `hashcat`.
+Since it's MD5, it cracks in like 2 minutes.

 ![crack](../HTB-pics/dab/32-crack.png)